microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 ## Step 2 - Use FHIR-Bulk Loader to upload data

-Visit the FHIR-Bulk Loader (OSS) repository [here](https://github.com/microsoft/fhir-loader) and read the documentation for more info on how the FHIR-Bulk Loader works.
+Visit the FHIR-Bulk Loader (OSS) repository [here](https://github.com/microsoft/fhir-loader) and read the documentation for more info on how the FHIR-Bulk Loader operates.

 1. In Azure Portal, navigate to the Blob Storage account that was created for FHIR-Bulk Loader in Challenge-01.
 Go to **Portal -> Resource Group -> Storage account** (the name will end in "fssa").